Posted on

 • Their parents restricting them

-• Their siblings calling them names
+• Their siblings are calling them names

 Within school time